 All about fishing for Atlantic and coho salmon in MI.

-Salmon fishing in MI surrounds the big four lakes of Lake Erie, Lake Huron, Lake Michigan and Lake Superior.
+Salmon fishing in MI surrounds mostly the four great lakes of Lake Erie, Lake Huron, Lake Michigan and Lake Superior, plus Manistee Lake.
 The rivers feeding into these lakes are migration routes for salmon spawning and during the spawn may contain large numbers of salmon.

 About The Pacific Salmon Family